-Port's first ever cruise vessel with regularly scheduled service from JAXPORT was MV Zenith - starting turnaround operations in October 2003.
-Back then, the ship was operated by Celebrity Cruises.
+Port's first-ever cruise vessel with regularly-scheduled service from JAXPORT was MV Zenith - starting turnaround operations in October 2003.
+Back then, the liner was operated by Celebrity Cruises.
 This service was discontinued in 2005.

-On February 27, 2004, Carnival christened the Carnival Miracle ship here, starting regularly scheduled roundtrip cruises from Jacksonville.
-In 2004 (May through August), Miracle was replaced by Carnival Jubilee.
-In October 12, 2004, here was homeported Carnival Celebration starting yearround roundtrips from Jacksonville The service was temporarily discontinued in 2008 (April through August), after which was restarted the Carnival's current Jacksonville-Bahamas cruise operations on Carnival Fascination,
+On February 27, 2004, here was christened Carnival Miracle, starting regular roundtrips from Jacksonville.
+In 2004 (May through August), Miracle was replaced by MS Jubilee (2017-scrapped).
+On October 12, 2004, here was homeported MS Celebration for year-round roundtrips.
+The service was temporarily discontinued in 2008 (April through August) after which was restarted Carnival's Jacksonville-Bahamas cruise homeporting of Carnival Fascination.
+In May 2016, Carnival Elation replaced Fascination for the year-round Florida-Bahamas passenger shipping service.

 In February 2005, during the Super Bowl XXXIX, JAXPORT housed 4 floating hotels, with a total of 3500 staterooms for the football fans in addition to all the onboard nightclubs, restaurants, bars and cafes.

 For FY2016 (Fiscal Year 2016/ending September 30th), JAXPORT reported double-digit growth in imported vehicles (467,898) or 19% increase over 2015.
 Overall vehicle shipping volume was 636,000+ units.
 A record number of TEU-containers (968,279 units) was also reported.
 For FY2017, the seaport reported record growth of its cargo terminals in terms of handled TEUs, vehicles and overall cargo tonnage.
 In 2017, JAXPORT handled over 1 million TEUs (7% increase over FY2016).

-When combined with the private terminals handled containers , over 1,3 million TEU units are moved through Port Jacksonville each year, ranking Jacksonville Florida’s largest containership port.
-Asian container shipping volumes in 2016 achieved a 19% growth, or nearly 400,000 TEUs moved.
-Currently, port's Asian sector accounts for nearly 40% of the total cargo shipping volume, which in 2013 was just 24%.
+When combined with the TEUs handled at port's private terminals, 1,3+ million TEU units are moved through JAXPORT annually, ranking Jacksonville Florida’s largest containership port.
+Asian container shipping volumes in 2016 grew 19% (nearly 400,000 TEUs).
+Currently, the Port's Asian sector accounts for ~40% of the total cargo shipping volume, which in 2013 was just 24%.
+After 13 years of cruise homeporting operations, in July 2016, JAXPORT welcomed its 2-millionth passenger.

 In 2017, JAXPORT scheduled a deepening project for the Jacksonville shipping channel (to max draft 14,3 m / 47 ft).
 This will result in increased cargo volumes by allowing access to some of the world's largest cargo vessels.